eliamounier/Deep_RL/README.md

 We used several different Gymnasium environments to test and compare the performance of the implemented algorithms.
 These environments vary in terms of dynamics, action space and difficulty.

 **Cartpole** 🎡⚖️ <br>
-In the CartPole environment, the goal is to balance a pole upright on a moving cart by applying forces to the left or right.
+In the Cartpole environment, the goal is to balance a pole upright on a moving cart by applying forces to the left or right.
 The agent must prevent the pole from falling over for as long as possible.
 It is a classic control problem with a discrete action space.

 **Acrobot** 🤸‍♂️🔗 <br>
 The Acrobot environment consists of two links connected linearly to form a chain, with one end of the chain fixed.
 The joint between the two links is actuated.
 The goal is to swing the end of the lower link up to a target height.
 The environment has a continuous state space and a discrete action space, making it a challenging control task.